tiprankstipranks

 New independent sales representatives provide us with access to new clients, enable us to increase sales and provide the next generation of successful independent sales representatives.
 As is typical with distribution businesses, we experience a high rate of turnover among part-time independent sales representatives, which requires us to attract, retain and motivate a large number of independent sales representatives.
 Recruiting is performed by current independent sales representatives, and the effectiveness of recruiting is generally dependent upon our reputation as a provider of a rewarding and potentially lucrative income opportunity, as well as the general competitive and economic environment.
 Whether recruits are motivated to complete their training and licensing requirements and commit to selling our products depends in part on the effectiveness of our compensation and promotional programs, as well as the competitiveness of such programs compared with other companies, including other part-time business opportunities and the recruits' desire to help middle-income families in their communities.
 If our new business opportunity and the products we distribute do not generate sufficient interest to attract new recruits, motivate them to become licensed independent sales representatives and maintain their licenses, and incentivize them to sell our products and recruit other new independent sales representatives, our business would be materially adversely affected.
 Certain Regional Vice Presidents ("RVPs") have large sales organizations.
 These RVPs are responsible for attracting, motivating, supporting and assisting the independent sales representatives in their sales organizations.
 The loss of key RVPs together with substantial numbers of independent sales representatives from their related sales organizations for any reason could adversely affect our business and could impact our recruitment of new independent sales representatives.
 Like many other companies with large independent sales organizations, we have written agreements with independent sales representatives that define the contractual terms of the relationships both during and after their affiliations with the Company.
 From time to time, current and former independent sales representatives violate these agreements, and the Company takes steps to enforce them.
 If former or current independent sales representatives are successful in legally challenging our written agreements, then our business could be adversely impacted.
 Furthermore, if we or any other businesses with a similar distribution structure engage in practices resulting in increased negative public attention for our business model, the resulting reputational challenges could adversely affect our ability to attract new recruits.
 Companies such as ours that distribute through independent agents to sell directly to customers have been and may continue to be the subject of negative commentary on website postings, social media and other media.
 This negative commentary can spread inaccurate or incomplete information about distribution companies in general or the Company in particular, which can make our recruiting more difficult.
 From time to time, various jurisdictions make changes to the state or provincial licensing examination process that may make it more difficult for independent sales representatives to obtain or retain their life insurance and/or securities licenses.
 For example, the Financial Industry Regulatory Authority ("FINRA") has changed the continuing education ("CE") regulatory requirement from a three-year period to an annual requirement for securities-licensed representatives.
 In addition, the North American Securities Administrators Association approved a model rule for participating states that imposes a CE requirement for investment adviser representatives.
 Such changes place an increased burden on representatives to maintain their securities licenses, which could negatively impact the size of the active securities sales force in the event that representatives do not complete the applicable CE requirements on a timely basis.

 In addition to intense competition for talent, workforce dynamics are constantly evolving.
 A disproportionate loss of staff can negatively impact morale, productivity and service levels.
-If the Company does not manage these changing workforce dynamics effectively, leading to prolonged employee attrition, it could materially adversely affect the Company's financial condition and inhibit our long-term business strategy.
+If the Company does not manage these changing workforce dynamics effectively, leading to prolonged employee attrition, or reasonable security measures with respect to senior management when traveling on behalf of the Company fail, it could materially adversely affect the Company's financial condition, results of operations, and inhibit our long-term business strategy.
 Further, our success substantially depends on our ability to attract and retain members of our senior management team.
 The efforts, level of engagement, and leadership of our senior managers have been, and will continue to be, critical to our success.
-Many of our most senior managers are very tenured and we expect increased instances of retirement in 2024 and 2025.
-The loss of service of members of our senior management team for any reason and without adequate succession planning and talent management could reduce our ability to successfully motivate the independent sales representatives or implement our business plan which could have a material adverse effect on our business, financial condition and results of operations.
+Many of our most senior managers are very tenured and we expect instances of retirement in 2025.
+The loss of service of members of our senior management team for any reason and without adequate succession planning and talent management could reduce our ability to successfully motivate the independent sales representatives or implement our business plan, which could have a material adverse effect on our business, financial condition and results of operations.
 Although our executive officers have entered into employment agreements with us, there is no assurance that they will complete the term of their employment agreements or that such agreements will be renewed.

 Supply Chain - Risk 1